Angus-Kyle/Angus-Kyle/README.md

 [ShapeGame project](https://github.com/Angus-Kyle/Angus-Kyle/blob/main/Shapegame.zip)

 ### What I had done for my shape game is referenced it to a game series that I play often, called the Yakuza/Like a Dragon franchise of video games.

+#### Of course there are still some bugs to get fixed, but I like what I have done with it.